googleworkspace/hangouts-chat-apps-script-codelab/README.md

 ## Usage

 You can follow [this codelab](https://codelabs.developers.google.com/codelabs/chat-apps-script/index.html) to build and test this bot.
+Extremely simple and easy to use.

 To use this bot, you must enable the Hangouts Chat API in the [Google API Console](https://console.developers.google.com/).
 After enabling